kiltandcode/kiltandcode.com/_posts/2020-10-14-scrape-the-500-greatest-albums-of-all-time-using-puppeteer-sharp.md

 Now that we have the list of pages in a dictionary object, we can iterate through each page, scraping the albums one by one *(50 per page)* using the elements in the HTML to indicate where each album and it's metadata are placed.
-We'll assign the album metadata to variables and output these to the console window for the purpose of this example.
+We'll assign the album metadata to variables and output these to the console window for the purpose of this example:

 ```csharp
 // Iterate through the dictionary of pages